Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: Introduction

-interpolating the Bloch-Kato logarithm of the specialization of the class at arithmetic points of weight $\ge2$, and the Bloch-Kato dual exponential at the arithmetic point $\mrm{P}_\circ\in\bs{\cal{W}}_\scr{G}$ of weight one.
-The second step entails the definition of a linear map
+interpolating the Bloch--Kato logarithm of the specialization of the class at arithmetic points of weight $\ge2$, and the Bloch--Kato dual exponential at the arithmetic point $\mrm{P}_\circ\in\bs{\cal{W}}_\scr{G}$ of weight one.
+The second step entails the definition of a linear map ($\mbf{I}_\scr{G}$-valued assuming Conjecture \ref{wishingOhta1})

-producing functions out of elements of the Dieudonn\'e module.
-As we deal with Hilbert modular surfaces and Ohta's isomorphism \cite{Ohta95} is not available in that setting, the linear map we construct only takes values in the ring of $\bb{C}_p$-valued functions with domain the subset of arithmetic points of weight $2$ in $\bs{\cal{W}}_\scr{G}$.
-The motivic $p$-adic $L$-function is constructed as
+producing rigid-analytic functions out of elements of the Dieudonn\'e module, and depending on the same input $(\breve{\scr{G}}, \msf{f}_E)$ used in constructing the automorphic $p$-adic $L$-function \eqref{apLf}.
+Then, the motivic $p$-adic $L$-function is defined by setting (Definition \ref{motpadicLfun})

 As the notation suggests, the value at \emph{every} arithmetic point $\mrm{P}\in\bs{\cal{W}}_\scr{G}$ of weight two